apache/tooling-trusted-release/docs/conventions.md

 (a or b) and (c == d) or e
 ```

+### Use terse comments on their own lines

+Place comments on dedicated lines preceding the relevant code block.
+Comments at the ends of lines are strictly reserved for linter or type checker directives.
+This convention enhances code scannability for such directives.
+General comments must not appear at the end of code lines.
+Keep comments concise, using sentence case without terminal punctuation.
+Each sentence forming a comment must occupy its own line.

 ## HTML

 ### Use sentence case for headings

 We write headings like "This is a heading", and not "This is a Heading" or "This Is A Heading".
 This follows the [Wikipedia style for headings](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style#Section_headings).
 The same goes for button texts.

+### Use Bootstrap classes for all style

+We use Bootstrap classes for style, and avoid custom classes unless absolutely necessary.
+If you think that you have to resort to a custom class, consult the list of [Bootstrap classes](https://bootstrapclasses.com/) for guidance.
+There is usually a class for what you want to achieve, and if there isn't then you may be making things too complicated.
+Complicated, custom style is difficult for a team to maintain.
+If you still believe that a new class is strictly warranted, then the class must be prefixed with `atr-`.
+Classes can go in `<style>` elements in `stylesheet` template blocks in such cases.
+The use of the `style` attribute on any HTML element is forbidden.